Podiatric Sports Medicine in Columbus, Ohio

 - Arm swing

-Our analysis helps us identify abnormalities with the way you move.
+Our analysis helps us identify abnormalities in the way you move.
 This allows us to recommend physical therapy, orthotic shoe inserts, or other therapies to correct your gait.

 In addition to lowering your risk of injury, gait improvements can also improve your speed and stamina.